Recognized as the Definitive Guide for Tissue Banking

 Non-Transplant Standards

 AATB first introduced the Non-Transplant Standards in 2011.
 Prior to 2011, applicant NADOs were accredited using applicable Sections of the Standards for Tissue Banking.
 In recognition of the need for separate Standards, AATB published the 1st edition of AATB Standards for Non-Transplant Anatomical Donation in 2011.
 Between 2011-2015, seven NADOs were accredited under the 1st edition of Standards-NT.
-In 2017, the 2nd Edition of Standards for Non-Transplant Anatomical Donation was published.
+In 2017, the 2nd edition of Standards for Non-Transplant Anatomical Donation was published.
 In 2018, a NADO-specific Donor Risk Assessment Interview (DRAI) and NADO Physical Assessment were released as guidance documents.

 To purchase a copy of the AATB Standards for Non-Transplant Anatomical Donation, log in to your Portal Account and click "Store."
 If you have not created a Portal Account yet, please click the "Not a Member" hypertext to create an account.
 If you are an AATB member, log in to your Portal Account and click "Publications and Standards" to access your complimentary copy of the AATB Standards-NT